openhab/openhab1-addons/bundles/binding/org.openhab.binding.tcp/README.md

 ## Unclear stuff

 Its unclear what many of the parameters does.
 For instance 'directionssharedconnections'.
 How can a out-going connection (openhab connects to another server) be shared with an incoming connection (remote server connects to openhab)?
-Ask on our [community forum][https://community.openhab.org/tags/c/add-ons/bindings/tcp] or read the [source code][https://github.com/openhab/openhab1-addons/tree/master/bundles/binding/org.openhab.binding.tcp].
+Ask on our [community forum tcp](https://community.openhab.org/tags/c/add-ons/bindings/tcp) and [community forum tcpbinding](https://community.openhab.org/tags/c/add-ons/bindings/tcpbinding) or read the [source code](https://github.com/openhab/openhab1-addons/tree/master/bundles/binding/org.openhab.binding.tcp).

 If binding isn't shared, whill it then try to open two connections to the same port on the same server?